Keysight/cyperf/deployment/aws/cloudformation/README.md

 ### Template information
 Descriptions for each template are contained at the top of each template in the Description key.
 For additional information and assistance in deploying a template, see the README file on the individual template directories.

+### AWS RIGHTS

+AmazonEC2FullAccess need to be given to the user that will create the deployments using terraform templates.

 ## Troubleshooting and Limitations

 ### Known Limitations